KaiLangen96/toulouse-memory-game/README.md

   * 1201px and more — Extra large screens, TV.

 * The game field is locked until the start button is pressed.
-* The score board keeps track of the players score, time remaining and moves.
+* The scoreboard keeps track of the players score, time remaining and moves.
   * The score updates as soon as a pair is flipped.
   * The time counts down 60 seconds.
   * the moves update every time two cards are flipped.